IMCR-Hackathon/datapie/README.md

 # datapie

-Interactively explore the contents of a data package from the DataONE Network.
-Input the Digital Object Identifier (DOI) and get a variable-wise summary report and Shiny R Interface for basic plotting.
+Visually explore the contents of a data package found in the [DataONE Search Engine](https://search.dataone.org/data).
+Input the Digital Object Identifier (DOI) and get a variable-wise summary report and interactive plotting environment.
 This tool accelerates data reuse by enabling a deeper understanding than can be obtained from the metadata alone.

-## Install
+## Install and run

 ```
 # Installation requires the remotes package